cerner/terra-framework/packages/terra-application-navigation/docs/usage.md

 ### `userConfig`
 #### Is Required: `false`

-The `userConfig` prop allows consumers to set a user assocaited to the current application context.
+The `userConfig` prop allows consumers to set a user associated to the current application context.
 The ApplicationNavigation will render this content in different ways based on the active responsive breakpoint.

 |Key Name|Type|Is Required|Description|
 |---|---|---|---|